-The prices of securities reflect the expectation of all market participants.
+The prices of securities reflect the expectations of all market participants.
 The capital markets are far from perfect, but they do a good job of fairly pricing all available information and investor expectations about publicly traded securities.

 The most important factor determining the level of risk and variability of return in a portfolio is asset allocation.

-Diversification is Essential
+Diversification is essential

 Diversification is the principle of spreading your investment risk around.
 Our investment portfolios hold the shares and bonds of many companies and governments in many countries around the world.